 Note that on any federal award, federal funds from a different source cannot be used to meet the cost sharing requirement.

 Once a grant is awarded, actual cost sharing amounts and effort commitments must be tracked separately using a companion account.
 Cost shared effort must also be certified, and changes in effort must comply with sponsor policy.
-See also Research Finances, Cost Sharing and Effort Reporting.
+See also Cost Sharing Companion Accounts and Effort Reporting.

 See also the University Cost Sharing Policy.